Hackerjedi666/CybersecNotes/ejpt/README.md

 - try doing `get system`  to elevate the priveleges sometimes it works
 - Do `get_privs` to see all the priv escilation vectors on that system
 - you can bypass uac with some metasploit modules
+- `load kiwi` module helps with all the credential dumping and hashes
+-